mihe/tsu/README.md

 ### CommonJS

-With support for the CommonJS module format you can make use of existing TypeScript/JavaScript packages (assuming they don't rely on any web or Node.js API's).
+With support for the CommonJS module format you can make use of existing TypeScript/JavaScript packages (assuming they don't rely on any web or Node.js APIs).
 One such package would be the popular utility library [Lodash][lds].

 ```ts
 import * as _ from 'lodash';